 - 2 outfits per day, including – 1 pants, 1 shorts, 2 tees, 1 long sleeve shirt, 2 socks, 2 undies

-- Toys/activities for campsite – we keep it minimal – small bucket, small scoop shovel, couple toy vehicles or animals, small notebook and few markers.
-Nature is the “toy” they just need some “tools” to make it more fun.
+- Toys/activities for campsite – it’s a good idea to keep toys minimal – small bucket, small scoop shovel, couple toy vehicles or animals, small notebook and few markers.
+The great outdoors is the “toy” they just need some “tools” to make it more fun.

 - Toys/activities for car – a book or stickers, a lovie, a few Duplos, or Matchbox cars

 - “Hush Money” – gummies, surprise small toy, anything little that can serve as a distraction or treat when you need it!

 The second section of the camping spreadsheet is a Trip Planner to use for each new camping trip.
 Just make a copy of your last trip, and record all your trip details and camping meal plan.

 List out all the details for specific trips – car camping, backpacking, yurt/cabin camping, group camping etc. Including: location, fees, expected temperature highs and lows, drive time, hiking mileage and elevation gain, meal plan, grocery list, and any extra gear needed, things to do or buy before leaving, and if you’re group camping or backpacking – shared gear and who’s bringing what etc. I’ve included an example, so you can see how I used the Camping Planner to plan out my last camping trip.